 The Detroit Lions also made a move for Jacksonville Jaguars receiver Mike Thomas to fill the void left by an injured Nate Burleson.
 Of the two major moves made before the deadline the Patriots obviously made the biggest improvement to their team at a relatively efficient price.

 The Houston Texans almost never make noise around the deadline and this year was no different.
 However, I still look for the Texans to be better teams than either of the two that made moves.

-Topics: Trade Deadline
+Tags: Trade Deadline